harijayms/terraform/examples/azure-openshift-origin/README.md

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
 If you want Premimum Storage, select a DS or GS series VM.
 <hr />
-Be sure to follow the OpenShift instructions to create the ncessary DNS entry for the OpenShift Router for access to applications.
+Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications.

 ## Post-Deployment Operations

 This template creates an OpenShift user but does not make it a full OpenShift user.
-To do that, please perform the following.
+To do that, please perform the following:

 1. SSH in to master node
 2. Execute the following command: